official-clockwork/Clockwork/README.md

 - Build a **strong, modern HCE engine** through open collaboration.
 - Advance HCE research with **innovative technologies** not found elsewhere.
 - Provide a **clean, modern, and open** codebase that encourages contributions.
-- Prove that creating a HCE engine that can hold his own against top NNUE engines is possible, even if it will probably never be able to reach them in strength.
+- Prove that creating a HCE engine that can hold his own against top NNUE engines is possible.
 - Test search heuristics that are not possible when the evaluation function is a complete blackbox.

 ### Our Innovations and features